 Even for families who normally have great communication, keeping that communication open can become more difficult when older family members enter their senior years.
 This can result from decreased health, hearing impairment, or many other situations.
-Home Care Assistance, a leading Tampa senior care provider, has put together this list of 5 tips to help you communicate better with your elderly loved one.
+Home Care Assistance, a leading Palm Harbor senior care provider, has put together this list of 5 tips to help you communicate better with your elderly loved one.

 1. Choose an Appropriate Time and Place